 This NFIRSGram explains how to create and define plus-one codes in the National Fire Incident Reporting System (NFIRS).

-As a part of data quality checks, the U.S. Fire Administration (USFA) has discovered that 2,922 fire incidents reported in 2014 have duplicate actions taken codes as a result of the use of plus-one codes created by departments.
+As a part of data quality checks, the U.S. Fire Administration (USFA) has discovered that 2,169 fire incidents reported in 2017 have duplicate actions taken codes as a result of the use of plus-one codes created by departments.
+This is almost a 25 percent reduction compared to 2014 when the number of incidents was 2,922.

 When departments create a plus-one code, they are further defining the base code, but the base code definition still applies.